2024

 Arehalli, Suhas and Linzen, Tal.
 Neural networks as cognitive models of the processing of syntactic constraints.
-In Press.
-Draft
+Open Mind. paper

 2023